Financial help for new parents

 A new baby coming is one of the most exciting and life changing experiences.
 So when it comes to having a baby, it definitely pays to plan ahead, your finances included.
-You’re not alone, to do that properly you’ll need to know what financial support you might be entitled to.
+The good news is you’re not alone.
+There’s financial support for new parents available, so make sure you know what you’re entitled to.

-There are plenty of benefits available to expectant Mums and Dads to be – but do you know which ones you’re entitled to?
-Here is some support worth looking into:
+There are plenty of benefits available to expectant Mums and Dads, so we’ve listed some of the support worth looking into below:

 Some employers will top this amount up to help avoid some – or even all of the shortfall – so it pays to ask in advance what your company policy is.

 This can appear a little confusing but don’t worry, gov.uk have a helpful SMP calculator that will help you understand how your salary will change during your maternity leave.